 Efficiency: gradual conversion without any loss of production

-thyssenkrupp Steel aims to use hydrogen in all the blow moulds in its “blast furnace 9” at the Duisburg site by 2021 in order to partially replace the pulverised coal.
-All four blast furnaces in Duisburg will then be converted to hydrogen from 2022.
+thyssenkrupp Steel aims to use hydrogen in all the blow moulds in its “blast furnace 9” at the Duisburg site from 2022 in order to partially replace the pulverised coal.
 In the long term, the company plans to convert its facilities to direct reduction plants based on hydrogen and electric arc furnaces, which will be operated using renewable energy.
 This technology should then entirely replace the blast furnace route by 2050.
 In combination with the Carbon2Chem process, this will make steel production climate neutral.
 The implementation of the measures is planned in such a way that there will be no loss of production.
 The hydrogen required in the trial phase will be supplied by project partner Air Liquide.
 The BFI is providing the project with scientific support.

 “In future, instead of using carbon in the form of pulverised coal, we will use hydrogen as a reducing agent in blast furnaces.
 At this point in the production process, this will give rise to a savings potential of around 20 per cent of the CO2 that would otherwise be emitted.”

 Dr Arnd Köfler, Production Director at thyssenkrupp Steel Europe